adamwulf/Inkable/README.md

 Taking into account touch updates and predictions, the output TouchPath would be:

 - Touch A at `(100, 105)` with force `0.4`
-- Touch B at `(155, 108)` with force `0.3`
+- Touch B at `(155, 108)` with force `0.45`
 - Touch C at `(180, 120)` with force `0.4`
 - predicted touch at `(180, 115)` with force `0.6`

 Ignoring UIGestureRecognizer's `coalescedTouches(for:)` and `predictedTouches(for:)` and
-`touchesEstimatedPropertiesUpdated()` would lead to the less accurate stream:
+`touchesEstimatedPropertiesUpdated()` would lead to the less accurate path data:

 - Touch A at `(100, 100)` with force `0.2`
 - Touch B at `(150, 100)` with force `0.3`
 - Touch C at `(180, 120)` with force `0.4`

-Note how the predicted touch is missing, and how Touch A's location and force has changed, and Touch B's location has changed.
+Note how the predicted touch is missing, and how Touch A and B's location and force has changed.
 These updates to a touch's location and force can make significant impact on the smoothness and accuracy of handwriting when using the Pencil.

 </details>